Aftercare and Rehabiliation

 - Supervised clinical experience

-- It is important to know whether or not the therapist you are considering choosing has completed an extensive psychotherapy training program ("clinical training").
-This could have been part of their academic degree, or it could have been a separate postgraduate program.
+- It is important to know whether or not the therapist you are considering choosing completed an extensive psychotherapy training program (“clinical training”).
+This should be part of their academic degree or a piece of a separate postgraduate program.
 Psychotherapy cannot simply be learned out of a book or in a classroom.
-You want a therapist who has also benefited from supervised training.
+You require a therapist who has also benefited from supervised training.

 - Certification or registration or licensure

-- Following their successful training, the therapist is pronounced worthy by an authority to which they will then be accountable.
-This can be a government licensing board, or some other credentialing organization.
+- Following successful training, the therapist is pronounced worthy by an authority to which they then are accountable.
+This can be a government licensing board or some other credentialing organization.
 Some of the more common designations you might see include: LCSW, CSW, MFT, LMFT, MFCC, AAPC, LPC, NCC, or NCPsyA.
 The type of credential is not as important as some may want you to believe.

 Individuals often wonder if they would do better with a female or a male therapist.
 Trust your instincts to determine if the gender of the therapist is a significant issue for you.
-It could be that the nature of your particular problem, as well as your own preferences, will lead to a decision that is best suited to you.
-While the therapist's age and cultural background are certainly not determinates of their capacity for empathy or their skill at providing effective therapy, these may also be characteristics that you have either an intuitive or preferential response to.
+The nature of your particular problem, as well as your own preferences, should lead to a decision that is best suited to you.
+While the therapist’s age and cultural background are certainly not determinates of their capacity for empathy or their skill at providing effective therapy, these may also be characteristics that you have either an intuitive or preferential response to.
 Choose what feels right for you personally.

-As you evaluate a potential therapist, there are some specific questions to ask that can provide valuable insight into how good a match they are for you.
-You can ask for further details during the initial phone call to the therapist (usually the first phone call is quite brief and primarily focused on setting a first appointment), or during your first meeting.
+As you evaluate a potential therapist, there are some specific questions to ask that provide valuable insight into how good a match they are for you.
+Ask for further details during the initial phone call to the therapist (usually the first phone call is quite brief and primarily focused on setting a first appointment), or during your first meeting.

 Basic questions to ask that will help you decide if a therapist is right for you include:

-- "What expertise do they have with my type of problem?"
+- “What expertise do you have with my type of problem?”

-- Although the therapist doesn't necessarily need to have had experience in helping with your exact problem, she or he should be at least familiar with your type of situation and be prepared to tell you how they've helped others in similar circumstances.
+- Although the therapist does not necessarily need to have experience in helping with your exact problem, she or he should be at least familiar with your type of situation and be prepared to tell you how they have helped others in similar circumstances.

-- "What do they think is usually the cause of most people's problems?"
+- “What do you think is usually the cause of most people’s problems?”

-- If you have no mental health Insurance coverage, or you must pay a portion of the fee out of pocket, determine if you are able to comfortably afford the therapist's fee.
-During the first session, you and the therapist will determine an approximate length of therapy necessary to help with your particular Issues and goals which will provide you with a "ballpark" figure for the total cost of therapy.
+- If you have no mental health insurance coverage or you must pay a portion of the fee out of pocket, determine if you are able to comfortably afford the therapist’s fee.
+During the first session, you and the therapist determine an approximate length of therapy necessary to help with your particular issues and goals.
+This information provides you with a “ballpark” figure for the total cost of therapy.
 If you have severe financial concerns, there are practitioners and clinics that have a sliding fee scale.
 Additional resources might be a community mental health center, a social service agency or a university psychological clinic (for the community, not the students) associated with a psychology graduate training program.

-When you feel confident that a particular therapist's overall criteria meet your needs, you're ready for the first phone call.
-Although you might be feeling nervous during this initial conversation with the therapist, it can still offer an opportunity to evaluate how clearly you are able to communicate with one another and how the rapport feels.
+When you feel confident that a particular therapist’s overall criteria meet your needs, you are ready for the first visit.
+Although, you might be feeling nervous during this initial conversation with the therapist, it offers an opportunity to evaluate how clearly you are able to communicate with one another and how the rapport feels.
 Remember, you are the one doing the choosing.

-During your first meeting with the therapist, pay attention to how you feel in their presence and in the therapeutic setting they've created.
-Note how "listened to" you feel and how their style of responding to you and sharing Information makes you feel.
-Although making yourself vulnerable to another human being is always anxiety provoking, observe how you feel as the session progresses, including changes in your level of ease and shift in the depth of information you reveal.
+During your first meeting with the therapist, pay attention to how you feel in their presence and in the therapeutic setting they have created.
+Note how “listened to” you feel and how their style of responding to you and sharing information makes you feel.
+Although, making yourself vulnerable to another human being is always anxiety provoking, observe how you feel as the session progresses including changes in your level of ease and shift in the depth of information you reveal.